Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-The transferred electron number per period only depends on the topological phase properties of $\langle\varphi_u|$ and $|\psi_u\rangle$ and is independent on the period in the large $T_p$ limit, which is similar to the behavior governed by the adiabatic Berry phase effect~\cite{Nik,Ren1}.
-However, we note that here the Pancharatnam-like topological phase contribution actually denotes a non-adiabatic process because of the abruptly discrete switching.
-The inner products $\langle\varphi_B|\psi_A\rangle$ and $\langle\varphi_A|\psi_B\rangle$ in the topological phase contribution characterize the asymmetric relaxation dynamics from ensemble A to B and from ensemble B to A. This nonequilibrium asymmetric relaxations between two equilibrium ensembles offer the nonzero net charge transfer per period.
+This quantity only depends on the topological phase properties of $\langle\varphi_u|$ and $|\psi_u\rangle$, the left and right ground states of the non-Hermitian dynamics $\hat H_u$, and is independent on the period in the large $\mathcal T_p$ limit, which looks similar to the behavior governed by the adiabatic Berry phase effect~\cite{Sinitsyn1,Sinitsyn2,Ren1,Ren2,Ren3,Ren4,Berry1,Berry2} with smooth and continuous driving protocols.